day8/re-frame-http-fx/README.md

 ##### Status -1

-If the time for the sever to respond exceeds `:timeout` `result` will be a map
+If the time for the sever to respond exceeds `:timeout` `result` will be a map something
 like:

 ```clojure